Time series classification with random convolution kernels: pooling operators and input representations matter

 \subsubsection{Number of folds}

 The SelF-Rocket Feature Selection Module employs a stratified Train\textbackslash Test decomposition of the training set.
 We have conducted tests using the minimal number of folds possible, namely $k = 2$, up to a fixed value of $k = 5$.
 Figure~\ref{fig:KFOLDS} illustrates the impact of the number of folds on the classifier mean accuracy.
-No notable differences were observed when different values of $k$ were used.
+A slight decrease in performance is observed as the number of folds $k$ increases